Nuka-Gvilia/Alzheimers-MRI-Image-Classification-Deep-Learning/README.md

 - Convolutional Neural network with 2 layers
 - VGG 16 Model

-For each model we compared to datasets, one that was augmented and the original
+For each model we compared two datasets - one that was augmented and the original

 ## Contributing Members